minio/mc/docs/minio-client-complete-guide.md

 <a name="event"></a>
 ### Command `event`
-``event`` provides a convenient way to configure various types of event notifications on a bucket.
+``event`` provides a convenient way to manage various types of event notifications on a bucket.
 MinIO event notification can be configured to use AMQP, Redis, ElasticSearch, NATS and PostgreSQL services.
 MinIO configuration provides more details on how these services can be configured.

 ```
 USAGE: